What to Know About Mortgages For Land

 Types of Land Loans

-You may encounter a few different types of loans when you look to finance your building plot.
+You may encounter a few different types of land loans when you look to finance your building plot.
 The advice for choosing a lender when buying a home is similar to when purchasing land.

 Do your homework, look at reviews, and you might even consult with a local real estate agent that works with new builds.
 As previously mentioned, land loans are far less common, so they require more research on your part.